Backyard Entertaining Whichever the Season

 - Let the used coals cool completely and throw them in a metal container.

-- We also suggest not allowing children to ride as passengers on a riding lawn mower and keep your children a safe distance away from it while you use it.
+- We also suggest not allowing children to ride as passengers on a riding lawn mower and keeping your children a safe distance away from it while you use it.
 This is preferably out of the yard altogether while mowing.

 - Another is cleaning your toys thoroughly as well as other objects such as rocks from the yard to help avoid injuries to you, your loved ones, and your pets due to flying objects.